DARPA-ASKEM/terarium-docs/docs/datasets/transform-dataset.md

 </div>

-The Transform dataset operator has an interactive AI assistant.
+The Transform dataset operator is a code notebook with an interactive AI assistant.
 You describe in plain language the changes you want to make, and the LLM-powered assistant automatically generates the code for you.

 !!! note